QuestOAuth74/sci-canvas-studio/docs/milestone_9-Dec-25.md

 - User can create, select, and modify objects
 - User can use undo/redo to navigate history
 - Grid snapping works when enabled
-- Scientific connectors work correctly (inhibition, activation, phosphorylation markers)
+- Scientific connectors can be created and attached to objects (inhibition, activation, phosphorylation markers)
-- Orthogonal line tool creates right-angle connections
+- Orthogonal line tool creates lines with 90-degree segments
-- Curved line tool creates smooth bezier curves
+- Curved line tool creates lines with control points
 - Multi-object selection and grouping works
-- Alignment guides appear when moving objects
 - Command palette opens and executes actions

 **Layers:**